 Fracking BC: Report from the People #2

-The second webinar in the series was held on Monday, December 7, 2020, and included speakers Mitchell Beer, Dr. Melissa Lem, and Dr. Romain Chesnaux.
-Speaker PowerPoint presentations and reports are linked below.
+The second webinar in the series was held on Monday, December 7, 2020, and included speakers Mitchell Beer, Dr. Melissa Lem, and Dr. Romain Chesnaux (speaker bios listed below).
+Content from this webinar includes PowerPoint presentations, reports, and video recording:

 - A portrait of wellbore leakage in northeastern British Columbia, Canada